MicrosoftDocs/sql-docs/docs/advanced-analytics/sql-native-scoring.md

 + SQL Server 2016

-   Realtime scoring using sp_rxPredict is possible with SQL Server 2016, and can also be run on Microsoft R Server.
+   Real-time scoring using sp_rxPredict is possible with SQL Server 2016, and can also be run on Microsoft R Server.
 This option requires SQLCLR to be enabled, and that you install the Microsoft R Server upgrade.
    For more information, see [Realtime scoring](Real-time-scoring.md)

 ### Model preparation